Rescan updated directories

 No, it doesn't run in parallel, since subsequent parts of initializing darktable have to run after the crawler is done.
 If you are on git master you can just enable it in preferences and see for yourself how long it takes.

-#8 Updated by Joel T over 3 years ago
+#8 Updated by Joel T almost 4 years ago

 Sorry, I haven't had a chance to test this out since I am not currently on git master.